Are Breathalyzers Accurate?

 In addition to asking “are breathalyzers accurate”, you must also ask “is there room for user error.”
 Human error may alter breathalyzer samples more so than the limited technology.
 Although officers are trained in the proper use, maintenance, and reading of breathalyzer tests, there is a lot of room for error.
 Human error can often show up in the form of:

-Because there are so many variables that can cause false positives with breathalyzer tests, there’s a lot of room for argument when it comes to setting up your DWI defense.
+With so many variables that cause false positives, there’s a lot of room for argument when it comes to your DWI defense.